DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-10-duplicate-accounts.md

 ## What user data does TSA collect?

-When creating an account, we ask the user for the following data points:
+When [creating an TSA](/get-an-identity/integrating-qts/#create-account-journey), we ask the user for the following data points:

 - Email
 - Mobile number